-- a) The Group has recognised deferred tax assets on all of its unused tax losses/unabsorbed depreciation considering there is convincing evidence of availability of sufficient taxable profit in the Group in the future as summarized in note 9. - b) The deferred tax movements during the current year have been recognised in the Consolidated Statement of Comprehensive Income
+- a) The Group has recognized deferred tax assets on all of its unused tax losses/unabsorbed depreciation considering there is convincing evidence of availability of sufficient taxable profit in the Group in the future as summarized in note 10. - b) The deferred tax movements during the current year have been recognized in the Consolidated Statement of Comprehensive income

-9. INCOME TAXES
+10. INCOME TAXES